Eating Disorders - management of

 NG feeding (as per Nutrition Plan below) can commence as long as electrolytes are normal.

 Hypoglycaemia can occur post-prandially due to changes in insulin secretion.
 If the patient is asymptomatic give next feed earlier rather than correcting with intravenous glucose.
+IV glucose can cause metabolic instability and potentially trigger refeeding syndrome.
 If IV glucose is needed (unusual) give thiamine first.

 In severe malnutrition thiamine infusion is recommended prior to refeeding